TKCERT/pfFocus/README.md

 When using pfFocus via Docker, you don't need to download it from Github, and you don't need to install Python or any libraries.
 Only Docker is required.

-It runs this command inside Docker: `pf-format -q -f md -i - -o -`, which means it works with `STDIN` and `STDOUT` instead of files.
+It runs this command inside Docker: `pfFocus-format -q -f md -i - -o -`, which means it works with `STDIN` and `STDOUT` instead of files.

 ```bash
 docker run --rm -i ghcr.io/tkcert/pffocus < input.xml > output.md